galasa-dev/galasa.dev/src/markdown-pages/docs/ecosystem/ecosystem-installing-k8s.md

 Create the ecosystem by using the <a href=https://github.com/galasa-dev/extensions/blob/master/galasa-ecosystem-kubernetes-operator/deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml target="_blank"> custom resource sample</a> that is provided with Galasa.

-1. Update the ```externalhostname``` value in the custom resource sample to the IP address or hostname of your Kubernetes cluster.
+1. Set the ```externalhostname``` value in the sample to the IP address or hostname of your Kubernetes cluster.
 The Kubernetes Operator needs this information to configure the Galasa Ecosystem to self-register services.
-2. Check that the Galasa version in the sample is the latest version.
+2. Update any other default configurations required for the sample to work with your cluster and ensure that the Galasa version in the sample is the latest version.
 3. Install the sample by running the following command:
 ```
 kubectl apply -f deploy/crds/galasa.dev_v1alpha1_galasaecosystem_cr.yaml